lspestrip/striptease/docs/tuning.rst

 -----------------

 Now that we have a way to define our scanning strategy, we can write a procedure to run the tests.
-To make our life easier, the :class:`TuningProcedure` abstract class can be used.
+To make our life easier, the :class:`.TuningProcedure` abstract class can be used.
 In addition to providing some useful methods to set and reset some biases, it does two things:

 1. It decorates the :func:`run` procedure of child classes adding a turnon and turnoff procedure if the start or end states are ``StripState.OFF``.
-2. It provides a :func:`_test` function that child classes can use to run their tests.
+2. It provides a :func:`.TuningProcedure._test` function that child classes can use to run their tests.
 This function does something like the test example above, calling the function it recieves as an argument instead of :func:`do_something_with` for each ``test_polarimeters``, until the scan is over.
 It also adds some useful tags, hk_scan and wait commands here and there.

-To write a tuning procedure, therefore, one needs only define a class that inherits from :class:`TuningProcedure`, calls the constructor with the appropriate parameters, write the functions that do something with the scanned parameters (tipically, converting to ADU and setting the biases) and pass them to the :func:`_test` method after setting the needed state.
+To write a tuning procedure, therefore, one needs only define a class that inherits from :class:`.TuningProcedure`, calls the constructor with the appropriate parameters, write the functions that do something with the scanned parameters (tipically, converting to ADU and setting the biases) and pass them to the :func:`.TuningProcedure._test` method after setting the needed state.

 Existing tuning procedures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The module defines two tuning procedures: :class:`LNAPretuningProcedure`
+The module defines two tuning procedures: :class:`.LNAPretuningProcedure`
-and :class:`OffsetTuningProcedure`.
+and :class:`.OffsetTuningProcedure`.
-:class:`LNAPretuningProcedure` operates as follows:
+:class:`.LNAPretuningProcedure` operates as follows:

 1. Set leg HA biases to the default values;
 2. Set leg HB vdrain (and igate if running in closed loop) to zero, and